Janel Brandtjen: Legislative career

 On November 4, 2014, Brandtjen was elected to the Wisconsin State Assembly in Wisconsin's 22nd Assembly district, covering northeast Waukesha County and southwest Washington County.
 In the Wisconsin State Assembly, she has pushed for legislation to prohibit the use of fetal tissue in research.

 After Joe Biden won Wisconsin in the 2020 presidential election and President Donald Trump refused to concede, Brandtjen claimed that there had been fraud and that Trump won Wisconsin.
 She said, "There is no doubt that...
 Donald Trump won this election in Wisconsin and several methods of fraud were used to change the outcome."
 Brandtjen remained a steadfast supporter of Trump's fraud claims and made several attempts to use her position as chair of the Assembly committee on campaigns and elections to further election-skeptic initiatives, like the year-long investigation by former Wisconsin Supreme Court justice Michael Gableman, which ultimately turned up no evidence of fraud.
 She also supported a bill to "de-certify" the results of the 2020 election—Republican Assembly speaker Robin Vos reacted by saying that this was not legally possible.
-Brandtjen then took the unprecedented step of supporting a primary challenge against Vos, which nearly cost him his seat in 2022.
+Brandtjen then supported a primary challenge against Vos, which he narrowly defeated.

-Brandtjen's activities around the 2020 election and her clashes Vos and other leaders in the Republican caucus eventually led to sanctions from the caucus.
+Brandtjen's attempts to de-certify the 2020 election and her clashes with Vos and other Republican caucus leaders eventually led to sanctions from the caucus.
 The week after the 2022 election, the Republican Assembly caucus voted to bar her from attending any further closed meetings of the caucus, saying that they had lost trust in her.
-Vos also subsequently stripped Brandtjen of her chairmanship of the Assembly campaigns and elections committee.
+Vos subsequently stripped Brandtjen of her chairmanship of the Assembly campaigns and elections committee.

 On December 6, 2022, Brandtjen announced that she was running in the special election for the 8th state senate district after incumbent Alberta Darling resigned.
 Brandtjen faced Dan Knodl and Van Mobley in the Republican primary race.
-Knodl won and will face Democrat Jodi Habush Sinynkin on the 4th of April.
+Knodl defeated Brandtjen and was subsequently elected to the seat.

+Brandtjen continued to court controversy and pursue 2020 election conspiracy theories into the 106th Wisconsin Legislature, when she drafted articles of impeachment against Wisconsin Elections Commission administrator Meagan Wolfe.

+After the 2024 redistricting, Brandtjen was drawn out of the 22nd Assembly district.
+Instead, she resided in the redrawn 24th Assembly district.
+Brandtjen decided to run for a sixth term in the new Assembly district, but faced a competitive primary rematch against Dan Knodl, who was leaving his recently won state Senate seat due to redistricting.
+At the August primary, Knodl prevailed by a large margin; Brandtjen received just 37% of the vote.